 Consumer chat apps like WhatsApp are practically crawling with spammers, scammers, and hackers.
 Yet businesses still use these platforms to share sensitive internal business data every single day.

-In light of the recent GDPR regulations, it's absolutely essentially to ensure that your frontline employees are using a compliant, secure messaging platform.
+In light of the recent GDPR regulations, it's absolutely essential to ensure that your frontline employees are using a compliant, secure messaging platform.
 Otherwise, your business could be vulnerable to outside attacks.

 Don't waste time trying to track down communication software that complies with new data privacy laws.
 Beekeeper is already GDPR-compliant!
 We offer a secure communication platform that protects employee and sensitive business data.
 We believe in our customers' right to privacy and will stop at nothing to ensure the security of our users' personal data.